videolan/libvlcsharp/README.md

 - [`RendererDiscoverer.cs`](https://code.videolan.org/videolan/LibVLCSharp/-/blob/master/src/LibVLCSharp/RendererDiscoverer.cs): Use this to find and use a Chromecast or other distant renderers.
 - [`Dialog.cs`](https://code.videolan.org/videolan/LibVLCSharp/-/blob/master/src/LibVLCSharp/Dialog.cs): Dialogs can be raised from the `libvlc` engine in some cases.
 Register callbacks with this object.

-The [LibVLCSharp.Forms](LibVLCSharp.Forms/README.md) package features a `MediaPlayerElement` Xamarin.Forms control, similar to the ones provided by the .NET Framework on WPF and UWP.
-It currently supports iOS and Android.
+The [LibVLCSharp.Forms](src/LibVLCSharp.Forms/README.md) and [Uno](src/LibVLCSharp.Uno/README.md) packages features a `MediaPlayerElement` control, similar to the ones provided by the .NET Framework on WPF and UWP.
+It currently supports iOS, Android and UWP (Uno only).

 ## Roadmap